bytedance/videx/README.md

 VIDEX can simulate MySQL 5.7 in standalone mode.
 Due to the differences between MySQL 5.7 and MySQL 8.0, we need to set the `optimizer-switch` variables and `server_cost` tables for VIDEX-optimizer.

-Since setting the environment does not take effect in the current connection, please run the following script first, then log into MySQL.
+✴️✴️ Note that, Since **setting the environment does not take effect in the current connection**, please run the following script first, then log into MySQL.

 ```bash